 (1) The Board has named the Chairman of the Board as an Executive Officer for succession planning.
-The Chairman of the Board does not receive compensation beyond the Board approved fees and does not participate in operating management.
+The Chairman of the Board does not receive compensation beyond Board fees, including a fee for performing the Chairman's duties, and does not participate in operating management.